emqx/emqx-operator/docs/en_US/tasks/configure-emqx-logs-collection.md

-# Configure EMQX logs collection
+# Configure EMQX Logs Collection

 ## Task target

-- Learn how to collect EMQX cluster logs through Telegraf and export them to the standard output of the container
+- How to collect EMQX cluster logs through Telegraf and export them to the standard output of the container

 ## Deploy telegraf-operator